Cash flow is the lifeblood of your small business.

 Getting this balance right isn’t always easy.
-According to a recent survey, cash flow is a problem for nearly three out of five small business owners.
+According to a recent survey, cash flow is a problem for nearly 3 out of 5 small business owners.

 Having cash in hand also lets you put money back into your business.
-Sometimes you need to spend money to make money—on stuff like tools and technology, marketing, branding, and staff.
+Sometimes you need to spend money to make money—on things like tools and technology, marketing, branding, and staff.

 Here’s what we cover: